chrisman/how-to-bootcamp/README.md

 * Slack.
 Participate in [Denver-Devs](https://denverdevs.org/).
 Get to know your neighbors!
   * General conversation: join #topic-todayi to talk about and celebrate small victories and accomplishments, not necessarily code related.
   * Meet people: Join #topic-lunches to get in on lunch outings.
-Join #meet-in-greet to be paired up with somebody random for a coffee date.
+Join #meet-n-greet to be paired up with somebody random for a coffee date.

 ## Jobs and Resumes and Marketing and Networking